“You are holy! You are holy! You are holy!”

 When I got this revelation, I treasured it in my heart.
 Years later, the Holy Spirit began moving me to teach a series of messages on holiness based on this revelation.
 As was praying about starting this series, I visited another church and received a prophecy from someone who knew nothing about me.
-The Lord said through her, that He was going to teach me about holiness and I was going to teach others how to walk in it.
+The Lord said through her, that He was going to teach me about holiness and that I was going to teach others how to walk in it.
 That confirmed the very thing that was on my heart!

 For almost a year I taught that series, as the Holy Spirit taught me.
 I shared the revelations with my congregation.
 The greatest truth that the Lord had shown me was that we don’t live a holy life in order to become holy.
 We live a holy life because we are holy.
 Nothing we do can make us holy.
 God has made us holy, and now we need to shake off everything that keeps us from living a holy life.
 This is why the Apostle Paul wrote:

 “Therefore, having these promises beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”
 (2 Corinthians &:1 NKJV)

 We were made holy when we were placed in Christ.
 Our responsibility is to perfect that holiness by shaking off any sin and distraction that would keep us from living a holy life.